zirreal/multi-agent.io/README.md

 * Ability to work with microcontrollers, single board computers and sensor systems.
 * Scientific activity, setting up experiments, design and publication of scientific articles.

-## Team experience

-[Vadim Manaenko](https://github.com/Vourhey) - head of the laboratory, ICT assistant, postgraduate student of the 2nd year of study.

-* DevOps engineer of the Airalab team (Robonomics developers) with three years of experience.
-* Team lead of the engineering department of the Robonomics platform.
-* Experience in decentralized projects since 2017: Ethereum, Tezos, Lightning Network.
-* Knowledge of the Robot Operating System at the package development level.
-* Languages: Python (> 3 years), Rust, Kotlin.
-* Linux: Ubuntu, Arch, NixOS, Bash
-* Experience in conducting master classes, seminars, video lectures.

-Recent projects:

-* Protocol for issuing green certificates based on data from renewable energy sources.
-* A system for registering a digital passport of drones and their flights.
-* Quality control system for chemical products.

-[Ivan Berman](https://scholar.google.com/citations?user=jo5zE10AAAAJ) is a scientific administrator, an engineer of CSR, a post-graduate student of the 2nd year of study.

-* Performer of various research projects on cyber-physical systems and methods of control theory, since 2013.
-* h-index = 5, author of over 10 scientific publications.
-* Skills of technical analysis, CPS modeling, research, drawing up specifications and technical documentation.
-* Member of the Student Design Bureau from 2015-2018.
-* Knowledge of Robot Operating System, Matlab + Simulink.
-* Languages: Python, C ++.

-Recent projects:

-* Methods for controlling the autonomous movement of small-sized robotic swimming facilities.
-* Monitoring the safety of forest areas using UAVs and machine learning methods.
-* Environmental monitoring based on IoT technologies.

-[Alexander Kapitonov](https://scholar.google.com/citations?user=J3HFpjoAAAAJ) - curator of the laboratory, Ph.D., dean of ICT.

-* One of the creators of the concept of "robot economy", the progressor of the Robonomics platform.
-* Scientific supervisor of grants from the Russian Science Foundation, Erasmus +, student design bureaus.
-* h-index = 11, author of over 30 scientific publications.
-* Regular program participant of the MIT Media Lab Symposium Blockchain for Robotics and AI Systems.

 ## First year plan

 * Control of an unmanned surface vehicle: an article co-authored with Professor A. S. Matveev with a more accurate mathematical model of the vehicle.